dgist-datalab/MiDAS/README.md

 ```

 * MiDAS periodically checks the irregular pattern of the workload.
-If there is a group that its valid ratio prediction is wrong, MiDAS gives up on adjusting group sizes for all groups beyond the group and simply merges the groups.
+If there is a group whose valid ratio prediction is wrong, MiDAS gives up on adjusting group sizes for all groups beyond the group and simply merges the groups.

 ```
 ==========ERR check==========